 Once installed, you can now access the plugin by going to “Settings” > “Maintenance Mode.

 Getting the Basic thing right

 Once you are in the plugin, now, you can enable maintenance mode by toggling one simple button.
 However, we don’t encourage you to do so.
-In the basic page, you will a host of options to play with.
-For example, you can change the header text, content, anti-spam text and so on.
+On the basic page, you will have a host of options to play with.
+For example, you can change the header text, content, anti-spam text, and so on.
 You can also arrange elements.
 Let’s see them below.